Define a biohazard.

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 A biohazard refers to any biological substance that poses a threat to the health of living organisms, including humans, animals, and plants.
-This concept encompasses a wide range of biological agents, including bacteria, viruses, fungi, and other microorganisms that can cause disease.
-The term also applies to materials derived from living organisms that can pose risks, such as bodily fluids, tissues, or waste containing pathogens.
+This definition encompasses a wide range of biological materials, such as bacteria, viruses, fungi, and other microorganisms that can cause diseases or harmful effects.
+Biohazards can also include biological toxins, which are harmful substances produced by living organisms.

 Subscribe